-My name is Jaclyn DeGiorgio and I’m a carb-o-holic.
-The kitchesn of both my Italian and Irish heritages celebrate these wonders in the form of two amazing starches: pasta and potatoes.
+My name is Jaclyn DeGiorgio and I’m a carboholic.
+The kitchens of both my Italian and Irish heritages celebrate these wonders in the form of two amazing starches: pasta and potatoes.

-I found so many recipes out there and here is how I make it.
+I found so many recipes out there in cyberspace, so here is how I make it.

 1 celery stalk

 Heat the oil and stir the guanciale, then I add my soffrito (diced carrot, celery and onions) and salt cook for quite a bit until soft and the onion is translucent.
 At this point, I add the tomatoes if I’m using them and I sautee.